samply/bridgehead/README.md

 ### System

-Before starting the installation process, please ensure that following software is available on your system:
+You must install the Bridgehead under a Linux operating system.
+You will need to install the following software:

 #### Git

-Check if you have at leat git 2.0 installed on the system with:
+Check if you have at least git 2.0 installed on the system with:

 ``` shell
 git --version